fabianbaiertum/imc_prosperity/README.md

                        Position sizing should always be maximum available for simplicity!

-also need to learn more about: market microstructure, options trading, time series analysis, optimal execution (haven't at all looked at fill ratio for example, and later also slippage)
+also need to learn more about: market microstructure, options trading, time series analysis, optimal execution (haven't at all looked at fill ratio for example, and later also slippage and price impact)